georg-braun/Study-Computer-Graphics-SS2016/README.md

-# Computer graphics - Augmented Reality
+#P5 - Project Augmented Reality Application

 A augmented reality application with a combination of C++, OpenGL, OpenCV and the ArUco library.